 A Brief History of the Tibetan Translation of the Holy Bible

-In the Holy Bible are clearly recorded the origins of the universe and humankind, etc., and the beginning of sin and hardship and the way of salvation, the end salvation of a person’s life and long-term happiness.
+In the Holy Bible are clearly recorded the origins of the universe and humankind and the like, as well as the beginning of sin and hardship and the way of salvation, the end salvation of a person’s life and long-lasting happiness.

-Now a new translation for modern Tibetan readers has arrived and is called “The New Tibetan Bible”.
-The complete New Testament and several Old Testament books have been completed.
+Now a new translation for modern Tibetan readers has been produced and is called “The New Tibetan Bible.”
+The complete Bible, both Old and New Testaments have been printed in one volume.
 This New Tibetan Bible has a few distinct qualities: 1) This text has been translated into literary Tibetan by a team of Tibetan translators who analyzed in detail many English and Chinese versions; 2) This text has been checked against and edited to the Hebrew and Greek manuscripts; and 3) a few nice renderings of previous versions have been appropriately used.
-By this means our final prayer in regards to this translated text in literary Tibetan is that Tibetans through the reading of God’s Word will receive salvation and hope for their souls, and not only this, that they will be able to have an eternal relationship with God.
+By this means our final prayer regarding this translated text in literary Tibetan is that Tibetans through the reading of God’s Word will receive salvation and hope for their souls, and not only this, that they will be able to have an eternal relationship with God.